Geodesic slice sampling on the sphere: Hamiltonian Monte Carlo on the Sphere

-Since RWMH suffers from diffusive behavior, we also test spherical Hamiltonian Monte Carlo (HMC) suggested in \cite{Lan14} as an alternative MCMC approach.
+Since RWMH suffers from diffusive behavior, we also test spherical Hamiltonian Monte Carlo (HMC) suggested by \citet{Lan14} as an alternative MCMC approach.
 In spherical HMC, the sample space is first augmented by {\em momenta} or {\em velocities} $v \in \reals{\dim}$ that are in the the tangent space $E_x$ to $\sphere{\dim-1}$ at the current sample $x$.
 The momenta follow a standard Normal distribution, and the Markov chain is generated in the space $\{(x,v) \mid x \in \sphere{\dim -1}, v \in E_x\}$.
-Diffusive behavior is suppressed by the special type of proposal step that solves Hamilton's equations of motion by using a leapfrog integrator \cite{Neal11}.
+Diffusive behavior is suppressed by the special type of proposal step that solves Hamilton's equations of motion by using a leapfrog integrator \citep{Neal11}.
 During leapfrog integration, the gradient of the log probability $\nabla \log p(x)$ guides the Markov chain, thereby reaching nearby modes in much shorter time than RWMH.
 The spherical HMC algorithm is detailed in Algorithm \ref{alg:hmc}.
-In contrast to standard HMC, spherical HMC involves a rotation of the positions and momenta during leapfrog integration where the rotation matrix is a Givens rotation $G(v/\|v\|, x, \theta)$ in the plane spanned by the momenta $v$ and the positions $x$ (see lines 8--10 in Algorithm \ref{alg:hmc} and \eqref{Eq: Givens rotation}).
+In contrast to standard HMC, spherical HMC involves a rotation of the positions and momenta during leapfrog integration where the rotation matrix is a Givens rotation $G(v/\|v\|, x, \theta)$ in the plane spanned by the momentum $v$ and the position $x$ (see lines 8--10 in Algorithm \ref{alg:hmc} and Equation \ref{Eq: Givens rotation}).
 In addition to the step-size parameter $\varepsilon>0$, we also need to choose the number of leapfrog steps $T \in \mathbb N$.
-In our experiments, we always set $T=10$.
+In our experiments, we always set $T=10$.\ An efficient MCMC algorithm should explore the sphere rapidly by making large leaps from one sample to the next.
+Again, we see in Fig.~\ref{fig:bing1-dist} a superior performance of geoSSS.
+The RWMH algorithm achieves only small jumps.
+As expected, HMC moves more rapidly over the sphere compared to RWMH, but it still cannot compete with the geodesic slice samplers.